- Obsessive thoughts – Unwanted, distressing thoughts, images, or urges that cause anxiety.

 5. Hoarding OCD: Difficulty Letting Go of Items

 While hoarding disorder is now classified separately, some people with OCD experience hoarding-like behaviors driven by anxiety.
-They may:
+They may:- Keep unnecessary items due to fear of discarding them.

 - Struggle with clutter but feel unable to throw things away.